KeshiaRose/Clear-Filters/README.md

 # Clear Filters extension

 This extensions enables you to add a "clear all filters" button and/or a "reset all fitlers" button directly into your Tableau dashboard.
-Great for embedded dashboards that do not have the toolbar showing or for a mor intuitive interface
+Great for embedded dashboards that do not have the toolbar showing or for a more intuitive interface

 # Installing the Extension